To Hull and Back: Synopsis

-On the Hull docks, Del decides that, rather than go through the airports, which Slater is patrolling, he and Rodney should sail to the Netherlands in a hired boat instead.
+On the Hull docks, Del decides that, rather than travel through the airports, which Slater is patrolling, he and Rodney should sail to the Netherlands in a hired boat instead.
 "Experienced seaman" Albert arrives to captain the boat, although it later emerges that he spent most of his time with the Royal Navy in the boiler room and thus has no experience of navigation.
-Despite Albert's incompetence (and after receiving directions from an oil rig), they make it to Amsterdam, where they meet a Dutch diamond dealer named Hendrik Van Kleefe and conclude the transaction, despite the fact that Boycie's money is counterfeit.
-There is one tense moment for the Trotters when they appear to be chased by the police just after Del has left Van Kleefe; two uniformed officers and a plain clothes man standing there start running and the Trotters flee, only to find after a long chase that the plain clothes man is the criminal being pursued, and not the Trotters.
+Despite Albert's incompetence (and after receiving directions from an oil rig), they make it to Amsterdam, where Del meets a Dutch diamond dealer named Hendrik van Kleefe and concludes the transaction successfully, despite Del realising that Boycie's money is counterfeit.
+There is one tense moment for the Trotters when they appear to be chased by the police just after Del has left van Kleefe's office; two uniformed officers and a plain clothes man standing there start running and the Trotters flee, only to find after a long chase that the plain clothes man is the criminal being pursued, and not the Trotters.

 After getting lost in the North Sea again, the Trotters eventually find their way back to England by following the MV Norland, a ferry which goes from Zeebrugge to Hull.
 However, they initially followed it to Zeebrugge, and had to wait for it to turn around.

-A few days later, upon returning home to Peckham and meeting with Boycie and Abdul at the Nag's Head, the group are cornered by Slater, who, as it turns out, had arranged the deal with Van Kleefe from the start.
+A few days later, upon returning home to Peckham and meeting with Boycie and Abdul at the Nag's Head, the group are cornered by Slater, who, as it turns out, had arranged the deal with van Kleefe from the start.
 Slater makes a proposal: either they all go to prison, or he leaves with the diamonds and they walk away free; the Trotters and friends reluctantly accept the second option.
 Del vows to get revenge, but Slater mentions that he is moving far away from London when he retires, then leaves.
 With their mission failed, a despondent and fatigued Del, Rodney, and Albert head home.

 Meanwhile, Hoskins drives Slater home whilst Slater speculates as to what happened to the diamonds.
 Hoskins turns into a side road and straight into a police sting.
 It then emerges that Slater's superiors have long suspected him of corruption, and set him up to be caught in possession of the diamonds, and Hoskins was ordered by the Commissioner to monitor Slater.
 Slater attempts to bribe his way out, but Hoskins refuses and reveals that he is wearing a wire.
-Meanwhile, Van Kleefe is apprehended by the Dutch authorities while he is attempting to deposit the counterfeit money at the bank.
+Meanwhile, van Kleefe is apprehended by the Dutch authorities while he is attempting to deposit the counterfeit money at the bank.